 Richard Price – Director of Operations for the National Landlords Association

-The bottom line is that all landlords should guarantee the healthy living conditions for any tenant, prior to them moving in.
-Moreover, they have to ensure that, if any, repair work is completed in a manner that isn’t causing nor making a pest problem worse.
+The bottom line is that landlords are obligated to provide and guarantee the healthy living conditions for their tenants.
+Moreover, they have to ensure that repair work is completed in a manner that isn’t causing, nor making a pest problem worse.

-- Landlords, as well as RSLs (Housing Associations and Registered social landlords) are responsible for pest proofing, and are also obliged to sign a contract for regular pest treatments, if their property is located in an area with high population of seasonal returning pests.
+- Landlords, as well as RSLs (Housing Associations and Registered social landlords) are responsible for pest proofing.
+They are also obliged to sign a contract for regular pest treatments, if their property is located in an area with a high population of seasonal returning pests.

-- UK Councils can serve an enforcement notice on landlords who refuse to take care of pest infestations on the territory of their property.
-If the Council has to eventually arrange the extermination procedure, the landlord will be legally forced to pay all costs for it; the landlord will have to pay all administration costs as well.
+- UK Councils can serve an enforcement notice on landlords who refuse to take care of pest infestations on their property.
+If the Council has to eventually arrange the extermination procedure, the landlord is legally forced to pay all costs for it.
+The landlord has to pay all administration costs, as well.

-It is worth to remember that landlords are also responsible for the “public health”, meaning that neighbours and other residents must not be put at risk because a certain homeowner has simply decided not to take care of his property.
+It is worth remembering that landlords are also responsible for the “public health”, meaning that neighbours and other residents must not be put at risk because a certain homeowner has simply decided not to take care of their property.

 Diseases are only one of the risks to which people are exposed because of pest infestations.
 Almost any vermin species is also able to cause damage to property and belongings, contaminate foodstuffs, destroy personal or commercial reputation and more.

 What Are the Most Common Pests that Infest Rental Properties